klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 0x5362506f07A941863dE36377ed0186d15bE784c9
 ```

-Since this contract instance received the address of the smart contract that has been distributed, it stores the contract address in `contractInstance.options.address`.
+Since this contract instance received the address of the smart contract, it stores the contract address in `contractInstance.options.address`.

 If the contract instance is created, you can deploy it by passing the bytecode to the `data` field as shown below.

 Note that [caver.contract] sends transactions for deployment and execution.
-And uses keyrigs in caver.wallet to sign transactions.
-The keyring to be used must be added to caver.wallet.
+It uses keyrings in `caver.wallet` to sign transactions.
+The keyring to be used must be added to `caver.wallet` before.

 ```javascript
 // test.js